Olympics-Rowing-Netherlands, China win in world best times in speedy day of competition | Sports-Games

 Olympics-Rowing-Netherlands, China win in world best times in speedy day of competition

-China obliterated their competitors, clinching the women's quad sculls in 6:05.13, more than six seconds ahead of silver medallists Poland and bronze winners Australia.
+China clinched the women's quad sculls in 6:05.13, more than six seconds ahead of silver medallists Poland and bronze winners Australia.
 On the men's side, the Netherlands won gold - one of four medals they picked up during the day's competition - in 5:32.03, 1.72 seconds ahead of Britain's crew, with Australia claiming bronze.

-The Netherlands and China posted world best times to win gold in the men's and women's quad sculls races, respectively, as Olympic rowing roared back into action at Tokyo's Sea Forest Waterway on Wednesday.
-China obliterated their competitors, clinching the women's quad sculls in 6:05.13, more than six seconds ahead of silver medallists Poland and bronze winners Australia.
+The Netherlands and China posted the world's best times to win gold in the men's and women's quad sculls races as Olympic rowing roared back into action at Tokyo's Sea Forest Waterway on Wednesday.
+China clinched the women's quad sculls in 6:05.13, more than six seconds ahead of silver medallists Poland and bronze winners Australia.

 On the men's side, the Netherlands won gold - one of four medals they picked up during the day's competition - in 5:32.03, 1.72 seconds ahead of Britain's crew, with Australia claiming bronze.
-The races kicked off on Wednesday under hot and windy conditions, after organisers suspended races for two days due to adverse weather forecasts, as competitors put up fast times across the board at the fan-free venue.
+The races kicked off on Wednesday in hot and windy conditions, after organizers suspended competition for two days due to adverse weather forecasts.

+"We knew that the wind was going to be difficult and that the crosswind was going to have some very difficult conditions in the first part," said Dutch quad sculls team member Lucas Theodoor Dirk Uittenbogaard.
+"We had to stay cool, stay relaxed, and focus on the good rowing."

 The first two rowing medal races of the Tokyo Games delivered thrills as Romania's Ancuta Bodnar and Simona Radis won gold in the women's double sculls while Hugo Boucheron and Matthieu Androdias of France triumphed in the men's event, both with Olympic-best times.
 Brooke Donoghue and Hannah Osborne of New Zealand picked up silver in the women's event and the Netherlands' Roos de Jong and Lisa Scheenaard earned bronze.

-Meanwhile Melvin Twellaar and Stef Broenink of the Netherlands claimed silver in the men's competition, and China's Liu Zhiyu and Zhang Liang took the bronze medal, after a late break saw France secure the win in 6:00.33.
-A rematch of the 2019 World Championship race between Australia and the Netherlands in the women’s four did not disappoint, as Australia once again came out on top - this time, in scorching 6:15.37 - and the Dutch took silver.
+Melvin Twellaar and Stef Broenink of the Netherlands claimed silver in the men's competition, and China's Liu Zhiyu and Zhang Liang took the bronze medal.
+A rematch of the 2019 World Championship race between Australia and the Netherlands in the women's four did not disappoint, as Australia once again came out on top - this time, in a scorching 6:15.37 - and the Dutch took silver.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)